Welcome to today's edition of the Rush 24-7 podcast.

 It is an arm of every American and international leftist organization.

-And it's gotten away all these years of being listed as a charity.
+And it's gotten away all these years to being listed as a charity.

 Somebody's going to have to do something about this.

-They have to change their designation as something because as of now they're breaking the law.
+They have to change their designation or something because, as of now, they're breaking a law.

 They are not a charity.